 “The faculty, staff, and students are incredibly supportive of each other and make WPU a really great place to work!”

-Dr. Brown is new to Raleigh, having recently relocated from Chicago, IL, although she did grow up in western NC.
-Dr. Brown earned her BS in Biology from UNC-Chapel Hill and her Ph.D. from Northwestern University.
+A western NC native, Dr. Brown earned her BS in Biology from UNC-Chapel Hill and her Ph.D. from Northwestern University.
 Dr. Brown’s graduate research focused on the functional roles of RNA splice isoforms in breast cancer progression.
 When she is not in class, she enjoys reading and being outside, and can often be found jogging along Raleigh’s Greenway trails.
 Brown is also a huge sports fan and loves following Tar Heel Basketball and any Chicago teams, especially the Blackhawks and Cubs.

 - BS Biology, UNC-Chapel Hill